DavidMortensen/GPT-finetuned-relation-exctraction/README.md

 # GPT-finetuned-relation-exctraction
-Improving Relationship Extraction with pre-trained Transformer Language Models (Open AI GPT)
+Improving Relationship Extraction with pre-trained Transformer Language Models (Open AI GPT).
+Most code are directly taken from the work of Huggingface's reimplementation of the OpenAI GPT.

 ## Installation